drmonkeysee/drmonkeysee.github.io/content/publish-pelican-blog.markdown

 Pelican reads a bunch of metadata fields from the top of a blog file to determine various things like title, publish date, tags, etc (see example above).
 Looking at various examples out there I find that most authors are putting dates explicitly in the metadata but that seems awfully fussy.
 What if I forget to change the date when I actually publish?
 Or I fat finger it?

 Fortunately setting `DEFAULT_DATE = 'fs'` tells Pelican to figure out publish date from the file system.
 Most of the time this is what I want and if not I can override in the file directly.
 Problem solved.
+(UPDATE: but wait, [there's more]({filename}/blog-config-revisited.markdown)!)

 The slug, by default, comes from the title but sometimes I may want a fancier title than I want in the url.
 Setting `SLUGIFY_SOURCE = 'basename'` pulls the slug from the name of the file *sans* extension.
 Alright.
 Looks good.